 Other more common causes of vestibular disorders include an ear infection, a viral infection such as chickenpox that causes vestibular neuritis, or Meniere’s disease.
 Meniere’s disease is a disorder that involves sudden onsets of vestibular systems, including vertigo, ringing in the ears (tinnitus), and loss of hearing.
 Typically the reason for Meniere’s disease is excessive fluid in the ear.

 Your therapist at Specialized Physical Therapy will perform a thorough evaluation of your vestibular symptoms, analyzing your eye movements with various head turns and balance over varied surfaces.
 Your therapist will ask you questions such as when the symptoms started, what led up to the symptoms, and if you have had any treatment for your episodes.
 Through a comprehensive examination, your therapist will be able to determine which type of treatment will be most successful in relieving your symptoms.

-The first goal of therapy will be to attack the cause of the symptoms.
+The first goal of Vestibular Disorder treatment will be to attack the cause of the symptoms.
 For example, if the diagnosis is BPPV, your physical therapist will perform at maneuver the crystals into their appropriate positions.
-Once the body acclimates to the newly and appropriately positioned crystals, new exercises will be added.
-The newer exercises will focus on desensitizing the vestibular system to head movements and challenging balance activities to get you back to living your life symptom free.
+Once the body acclimates to the newly and appropriately positioned crystals, new Vertigo physical therapy exercises will be added.
+The newer exercises will focus on desensitizing the vestibular system to head movements and challenging balance activities to get you back to living your life symptom-free.